-Amazon will hit your bank account with a deposit every two weeks.
-Small business owners and even hired bookkeepers, will often record those deposits as sales.
+Amazon hits your bank account with a deposit every two weeks.
+Small business owners and even hired bookkeepers will often record those deposits as sales.
 Unfortunately, this is a big error that leads to poor sales data (although this works for a small, young Amazon business).

-A great tool for automating this process is A2X.
-A2X connects your Amazon seller account with your accounting software (Xero and QuickBooks).
-It will automatically update your books with all the correct data from the back end of Amazon, and you won’t have to worry about a thing – yes, you should currently be clapping your hands for A2X’s technology and getting teary eyed…it’s normal.
+You won’t have to worry about a thing.
+Yes, you should currently be clapping your hands for A2X’s technology and getting teary eyed…it’s normal.
 Read more about why you need A2X here.

 If you are starting with A2X, you can visit our blogs on connecting A2X to Amazon and A2X to QuickBooks.
 You can also view our in-depth video on setting up and using A2X.
 Or if you’d rather, we’re happy to set it up for you.
 We’ll set it up and teach you how to use it.
 Cool, huh!